Pavankumardontha/Binary_search/README.md

 10) Find minimum in rotated sorted array (leetcode)
 11) Find minimum in rotated sorted array - 2 (leetcode)
 12) Find peak element in an array (leecode)
+13) Peak Index in a Mountain Array
-13) Find median in a data stream
+14) Find median in a data stream